kineticstoolkit/kineticstoolkit_doc/html/_sources/python_strings_input.md

 the_string = input("Please enter your name: ")
 ```

-Note that the input function always create a string.
+Note that the input function always creates a string.
 If you want the user to input a float, then you need to convert the string to a float:

 ```
 height = float(input("What is the participant's height in meters? "))